yoyoni92/Speedy/docs/IMPLEMENTATION_PLAN.md

 The foundation is solid and all core services are operational.
 The system now has:
 - Complete motorcycle, courier, and client management
 - Maintenance scheduling and tracking
-- Comprehensive validation and error handling
+- Intelligent bot conversation system with state persistence
-- Hebrew language support throughout
+- Hebrew language support throughout all services
 - 100% test coverage for implemented features

-**Phase 5 (Bot State Machine) is ready to begin!** 🤖
+**Phase 6 (WhatsApp Integration) is ready to begin!** 📱

 ---